 The Westcoast Reader (The WCR) is an award-winning newspaper that has served

 the needs of adult learners for over 35 years.
 The Ministry of Advanced Education considers the newspaper to be an introduction to Canadian daily newspapers, as well as an orientation for immigrants to aspects of Canadian life and culture.

-Each month the editor adapts local, national and international news stories from The Vancouver Sun and The Province for inclusion in The WCR.
+Each month the editor adapts local, national and international news stories from news sources including The Vancouver Sun and The Province for beginning readers of English.
 The editor also writes her own content for special feature articles.

 - Read about us in The Vancouver Courier.

 - Read about us in the ELSA Newsletter (series on “Teaching with Technology”).